whosonfirst/go-rasterzen/README.md

     	The host for rasterd to listen for requests on. (default "localhost") -httptest.serve string
-    	if non-empty, httptest.NewServer serves on this address and blocks -no-cache
+    	if non-empty, httptest.NewServer serves on this address and blocks -nextzen-apikey string
+    	A valid Nextzen API key.
+  -nextzen-debug
+    	Log requests (to STDOUT) to Nextzen tile servers.
+  -nextzen-origin string
+    	An optional HTTP 'Origin' host to pass along with your Nextzen requests.
+  -nextzen-uri string
+    	A valid URI template (RFC 6570) pointing to a custom Nextzen endpoint.
+  -no-cache
     	Disable all caching.
   -path-geojson string